scizzydo/PatternScanner/README.md

 #### Pattern Flags:
 - d: Dereference from the found address, or found address + offset ( addr + instructlen length + relative address )
 - r: Read the relative value at the address, or at the address + offset (not used on arm)
-- \<optional read size\>: Value of 1, 2, 4 or 8 to use with reading the relative value at address, or address + offset (not used with dereferencing, and not used on arm)
+- \<optional read size\>: Value of 1, 2, 4 or 8 to use with reading the relative value at address, or address + offset (defaults to 4, and not used on arm)
 - a: Perform a byte aligned scan for a faster scan.
 4 byte alignment x32, 8 byte alignment x64 (rather than byte by byte scan)